Gun shop

-A gun shop (also known by various other names such as firearm store and gun store) is a business that sells firearms, such as handguns and long guns, to individuals in an open shopping format.
-It may also provide repairs for firearms and their parts.
-Other items such as ammunition, hunting accessories, food, clothing, and even souvenirs may be sold in the store as well.
+A gun shop (also known by various other names such as firearm store and gun store) is a business that sells firearms and ammunition.
+It may also have an on-site gunsmith's workshop where firearms can be repaired, modified, or built from scratch.
+Other items for sale many include safety equipment, hunting tools and accessories, specialty (usually hunting-focused) food and clothing, and gun culture souvenirs and memorabilia.

 Often having designs reminiscent of other establishments such as department stores and grocery stores, gun shops operate under widely different gun control laws depending on the specific nation, locality, and jurisdiction involved.
-Some locations may only employ a single gunsmith in a small space, while others might have many individuals working in a large space.